Table of Content

 Genetics

 While the extent of genetic influence on bipolar psychosis is unclear, some studies suggest that people with a specific genetic makeup are potentially more prone to mental health conditions such as bipolar disorder.
 It has also been observed that people with a family history of such disorders are at a higher risk of developing it themselves.
-Identifying the genetic causes provides opportunities to personalize treatments for bipolar disorder and psychosis
+Identifying the genetic causes provides opportunities to personalise treatments for bipolar disorder and psychosis.

 Hormones